By accepting you will be accessing a service provided by a third-party external to https://www.czechfriends.net/

 Lecture 04.02.20 'From the village to the city: urbanisation in Slovakia 1896-1972'

-In his talk, Dr Lorman will explore how Slovak culture was initially characterised by its rural quality and alienation from the beginnings of mass industrialisation and urbanisation in Hungary (exemplified by the 1896 millennial celebrations in Budapest).
-He will examine how Slovak national identity was then substantially (but not entirely) transformed by similar processes of industrialisation and urbanisation in Czechoslovakia, symbolised by the post-WW2 rebuilding of Bratislava and the opening of the new SNP Bridge in 1972.
+In his talk, Dr Lorman explored how Slovak culture was initially characterised by its rural quality and alienation from the beginnings of mass industrialisation and urbanisation in Hungary (exemplified by the 1896 millennial celebrations in Budapest).
+He examined how Slovak national identity was then substantially (but not entirely) transformed by similar processes of industrialisation and urbanisation in Czechoslovakia, symbolised by the post-WW2 rebuilding of Bratislava and the opening of the new SNP Bridge in 1972.